 Direct cortical stimulation

-Postoperative treatment after awake neurosurgery
+Postoperative care following awake neurosurgery

 Challenges and advances in awake neurosurgery for brain tumors